 This year, try to eat holiday foods more slowly and mindfully so that you can savor and enjoy the treat.
 This may also help intensify the flavor and enjoyment of eating foods you might only eat once per year, while reducing total calories.
 Another tip that may help your conscience and waistline is to moderately increase your exercise duration or frequency to burn the extra calories you may consume during the holidays.

 Enjoy this year’s holidays, but get back on track with your healthy eating habits as soon as possible.
-For more tips on healthy holiday eating, visit the Health-e-Weight section of our website or considering enrolling in Beat the Bulge Weight Management Challenge, a personalized online weight management program that will help you prepare for the holiday season.
+For more tips on healthy holiday eating, visit the Health-e-Weight section of our website.

 - This post was adapted from an article written by Marc O’Meara, RD, LDN.